 Bain Capital and its subsidiaries support multiple charitable and nonprofit organizations through their Community Partnership.
 To keep up to date with their community involvement, follow Bain Capital’s Twitter.

-Bank of America Merrill Lynch (BofAML) has invested in City Year UK’s impact since 2014 and they have been the Team Supporter for the ‘Pride BofAML team’ at William Ellis school in Camden during this entire time.
-As part of this partnership, BofAML employees help to support the professional development of the City Year UK volunteer mentors through a variety of activities, including taking part in the Bridge Builder mentoring programme, helping to deliver Mock Interview Days and bespoke professional development opportunities throughout the course of the academic year.
+Bank of America (BofA) has invested in City Year UK’s impact since 2014 and they have been the Team Supporter for the ‘Pride BofA team’ at William Ellis school in Camden during this entire time.
+As part of this partnership, BofA employees help to support the professional development of the City Year UK volunteer mentors through a variety of activities, including taking part in the Bridge Builder mentoring programme, helping to deliver Mock Interview Days and bespoke professional development opportunities throughout the course of the academic year.

-In addition to this support BofAML also works with City Year UK on a strategic level and is currently helping the charity to expand its thinking around the career development of our volunteers and inspire them to be more innovative and entrepreneurial about their ‘Leadership after City Year’.
-We look forward to working with BofAML to research and realise this innovation.
+In addition to this support BofA also works with City Year UK on a strategic level and is currently helping the charity to expand its thinking around the career development of our volunteers and inspire them to be more innovative and entrepreneurial about their ‘Leadership after City Year’.
+We look forward to working with BofA to research and realise this innovation.

 City Year have teamed up with the DHL UK Foundation, a UK charity dedicated to supporting the education and employability of young people in the UK.
 The partnership, which started in 2016, is built on a shared belief in the power of young people and education.